thenicebro/scenarios/linux/lab-cancel-file-change/step2.md

-# Remove a file from the repository
+# Remove a File From the Repository

 The git rm command is used to remove a file from your Git repository.
 This can be useful if you have added a file to your repository that you no longer want to keep.